jakeashdown/graphql-frontend/README.md

 * queries
 * mutations
 * subscriptions
-* fragments (can be included from other documents)
+* fragments (can be included in other documents)

+This project includes [a configuration file](apollo.config.js) for the Apollo extension for VS Code which adds syntax highlighting, autocomplete, etc. Because the same configuration is used by the [Apollo CLI](https://github.com/apollographql/apollo-tooling/), this could be used for code generation.
+Instead we use [graphql-code-generator](https://github.com/dotansimha/graphql-code-generator) which has better Angular integration, generating ready-to-inject services instead of simply the types,

 ## Code linting